Hero (Chad Kroeger song): Music video

 The music video consists of the group, except for Matt Cameron, performing on a building's rooftop purportedly in New York City, with footage of the film Spider-Man spliced in between, and was directed by Nigel Dick.
 It was filmed in Vancouver, British Columbia on March 24, 2002, and premiered on March 28.

 The song won Best Video from a Film at the 2002 MTV Video Music Awards.

-Critical reception
+Critical reception and legacy

-Reviewing the song for NME, Imran Ahmed was critical of Kroeger's "predictability" and drew a strong comparison to "How You Remind Me", Nickelback's 2001 international breakthrough, calling the formula for both "Commercial grunge + MOR sensibility = Nu-MOR hit."
+Reviewing the song for NME, Imran Ahmed was critical of Kroeger's "predictability" and drew a strong comparison to "How You Remind Me", Nickelback's 2001 international breakthrough, calling the formula for both "commercial grunge + MOR sensibility = Nu-MOR hit".
+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".

 Chart performance

 The song was a cross-genre hit in mid-2002, peaking at number one on the Billboard Modern Rock and Mainstream Rock charts, number three on the Billboard Hot 100, and also winning considerable airplay at pop radio, peaking at number two and five, respectively, on the Mainstream Top 40 and Adult Top 40 charts.